 In the event of an emergency please contact the director of Westport location, Lynn Achurch, at 636-627-6632.
 If the situation calls for law enforcement, please contact the Maryland Heights Police Department at 314-298-5500 or the Maryland Heights Fire Department at 314-298-4400.
-To report a crime that occurred on the site, please notify the location director, Maryland Heights police, or Lindenwood Public Safety & Security at 636-949-4911.
+To report a crime that occurred on the site, please notify the location director, on-site instructor, Maryland Heights police, or Lindenwood Public Safety & Security at 636-949-4911.

-Title IX Coordinator: Kelly Moyich, Spellmann Center 3175, Lindenwood University main campus, 636-255-2275.
+Title IX Coordinator: Kelly Moyich, Library and Academic Resource Center Suite 221, Lindenwood University main campus, 636-255-2275.